16 Classic Chinese Restaurants In LA's Chinatown

 Fortune Gourmet Kitchen

 There are two ways to experience Fortune Gourmet Kitchen.
-During the day, the Cantonese restaurant (located on the second floor of Far East Plaza, right next to the knock-off Spongebob machine) is a fantastic lunch spot, serving deep-fried sole, steamed cod filets bathed in a fragrant ginger scallion broth, and beef stew with bean curds.
+During the day, the Cantonese restaurant is a fantastic lunch spot serving deep-fried sole, steamed cod filets bathed in a fragrant ginger scallion broth, and beef stew with bean curds.
 Then at night, like a food-Cinderella, Fortune Gourmet Kitchen transforms and a secret V.I.P. room opens up.
 It’s a rentable space filled with karaoke machines, lazy susans, and all the pan-fried noodles your heart could ever desire.

 Full Moon House